mariyandonev/angular-project/README.md

 # angular-project

 The project is about a bookstore/library.
-The user can look through the books and see information about the books.
-Moreover, when the user is logged, the user can see more information about the books, his/her profile and more...
+Whithout registration the user can see rankings of the books and reviews from other users.
+Moreover, when the user is logged in, the user can see details about the books, his/her profile, create book/review...

 REST-API:
 base /api